TravelFoodExpert

 So, we’ve come up with what we believe are the best areas to stay in Tokyo when you’re travelling on (a stricter) budget so that you can make the most of your somewhat limited time.

-At the bottom of this article, you can find a map with all the recommended areas along with Tokyo’s highlights.
+At the end of this article, you will find a map highlighting all the areas we recommend as well as the main attractions of the city.

 where to stay in Tokyo on a budget